This is a session for expectant parents who wish to find out more about breastfeeding multiples.

 Dates for 2015

 - Saturday 19th September 10am-1pm Faraday House, 48-51 Old Gloucester St WC1N 3AE (3 minutes from Holborn Station)

-The course will be facilitated by a trained NCT Breastfeeding counsellor .
+The course will be facilitated by a trained NCT Breastfeeding counsellor and mother of twins .

 Cost £45 per person.

 Book a course

 We run Webinars for anyone interested in breastfeeding multiples.
 The webinar focuses on the challenges of breastfeeding twins and triplets and provides information specific to those challenges.
 Please be aware that in an hour it is not possible to cover in detail general information on how to breastfeed.
-The webinar is delivered by a NCT Breastfeeding Counsellor or an NCT Breastfeeding Peer Supporter who are also mothers of multiples.
+The webinars are delivered by an NCT Breastfeeding Counsellor or an NCT Breastfeeding Peer Supporter who are also mothers of multiples.

 The cost is £10.
 The webinar will be running on the following dates: